wpendl99/.github/profile/css/startUpHtmlCss.md

 Remember to use the `Live Server VS Code extension` to see what your code looks like in the browser.
 Also use the browser's debugger window to debug your CSS.

-Once you have developed your application to where you want it, you need to release it to your production environment.
-You can copy the `deploy.sh` script from the Simon CSS project and use it with a different `-s` parameter.
+Once you have developed your application to where you want it, you need to release it to your production environment. **Copy** the `deploy.sh` script from the Simon CSS project to your start up repository and use it with a different `-s` parameter.

 ```sh
 ./deploy.sh -k <yourpemkey> -h <yourdomain> -s startup-html